fazlurnu/PyTello/README.md

 ![FaceTracking.gif](/FaceTracking.gif)

 Using various image processing to control [DJI Tello](https://store.dji.com/shop/tello-series).
 The video is streamed from Tello to a laptop and processed off board.
 The laptop then send commands to the drone.
+The goal of this project is to learn high-level control for drones.

 ## Libraries and Packages
 * OpenCV